-However, the final one for us this season leaves us in a bit of a quandary.
+However, the final one for us the season leaves us in a bit of a quandary.
 As a route it was one in two distinct halves, with the first half being a little hilly but beautiful in places and the second half being a fairly forgettable slog through urban sprawl.

 However, the controls were a definite ray of sunshine.